redstone-dev/maybot/README.md

   rule       get a rule from rules.txt sync-tree  command to sync the command tree

-Type :help command for more info on a command.
+Type .help command for more info on a command.
-You can also type :help category for more info on a category.
+You can also type .help category for more info on a category.
 ```

 ## Installation